lostars/qbit-cli/README.md

 ## Configuration

-You can use `-c /path/to/config.yaml` or `--config=/path/to/config.yaml` or just place the `config.yaml` next to the executable file.
+You can use `-c /path/to/config.yaml` or `--config=/path/to/config.yaml`.

+Default config location is `~/.config/qbit-cli/config.yaml` or same as executable file named `config.yaml`.

 **Attention: take good care of your password**
 ```yaml